National Park Service, Interior.

 Comments that you submit in response to this notice are a matter of public record.
 We will include or summarize each comment in our request to OMB to approve this ICR.
 Before including your address, phone number, email address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available at any time.
 While you can ask us in your comment to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.

 Abstract: The National Underground Railroad Network to Freedom Act of 1998 (54 U.S.C.
-308301, et seq.) authorizes this information collection.
-The NPS uses this information to coordinate the preservation and education efforts nationwide that integrates local historical places, museums, and interpretive programs associated with the Underground Railroad into a mosaic of community, regional, and national stories.
+308301, et seq.) authorizes the NPS to collect information from applicants requesting to join the Network to Freedom Program (the Network).
+The NPS uses this information to evaluate potential participants and to coordinate the preservation and education efforts nationwide that integrate local historical places, museums, and interpretive programs associated with the Underground Railroad into a mosaic of community, regional, and national stories.

 Network to Freedom Program Partners work with the NPS to help validate the efforts of local and regional organizations, making it easier for them to share their expertise and communicate with us and each other.
 Prospective partners must submit a letter with the following information: